JeffKirui/JeffKirui/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working with Python
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning Python and JavaScript
 - 👯 I’m looking to collaborate on Web Development and Cloud Computing
 - 💬 Ask me about anything tech <a href="mailto:kipkoechG@gmail.com"> kipkoechG@gmail.com</a>